Open-CMSIS-Pack/devtools/tools/CONTENT.md

 The [buildmgr](./buildmgr) directory contains sources for a command line utility `cbuildgen` and its components which are used for the build process.
 The directory also consists of tests developed to validate `cbuildgen`.

+## packchk

+The [packchk](./packchk) directory contains sources for the utility `packchk` and its components which are responsible for checking CMSIS-Packs.

 ## packgen